the-anna-project/annad/doc/concept/connection.md

 The process of looking up connections is triggered on demand and thus must be optimized for fast execution.
 When information is provided in the form of [input](input.md), it is mapped onto a multi dimensional space to enable the lookup of some behavior.
+The given input consists of many different reusable features.
+These features are resolved to their information IDs, which translate to many of so called input tree IDs.
+Here we can lookup information IDs of all features and create an intersection of the created set.
+The resulting input tree ID is then identified to represent the full original input sequence.
-The given input translates to a so called input tree, which coordinates identify it's location within the connection space.
-Due to the created connection we already have a mapping between the input tree and the [CLG](clg.md) tree, which we actually want to lookup.
+However this input tree ID maps to an input tree, which itself maps to information IDs.
+Their coordinates identify the input tree's location within the connection space.
+The input tree's coordinates can be used to calculate distances to other input trees in the surrounding area.
+Close connection paths can indicate helpful information or some kind of similarity.
+Due to the already created connection we have a mapping between the input tree and the [CLG](clg.md) tree, which we actually want to lookup.
 This relationship creates the link between information and behavior, because the connected CLG tree maps directly to executable behavior.